Olical/bonsai/README.md

 ;; In this case, we ask calc-pi to give pi to add.
 (bonsai/next! state! add-pi)

+;; Sleep until the effect is complete.
+(Thread/sleep 1500)

-;; 3.14 was added to the state after a second.
+;; 3.14 was added to the state after a little while.
 @state! ;; {:val 8.14}
 ```

+## Inspiration

+Inspired by Elm, Reagent, Redux, re-frame et al.

 ## Unlicenced